Tips For Passengers Going on an Ocean Cruise

 Vessel integrity, ship control, stability, navigation safety, safety management, and environmental protection, are a part of the strictly regulated international regulations.
-U.S. passenger ships must have licensed individuals and crew.
+U.S. passenger ships must have licensed individuals and crews.
 And they must also comply with U.S. Coast Guard regulations.
 Further, the USCG sets the standards for training and experience.

 What is the Duty of Care for Cruise Line Passengers?

 When a ship is departing from U.S. ports, they are considered common carriers, which means they must adhere to the Shipping Act of 1984, 46 U.S.C. § 1702 (6).
-This act determines that carriers owe passengers a higher duty care in protection from physical harm.
+This act determines that carriers owe passengers higher duty care in protection from physical harm.
 So the company remains responsible for ensuring passengers arrive safely at their destination.
-And this includes the passenger’s safety from assaults, rapes, evil crew members, and other types of criminal behavior.
+And this includes the passenger's safety from assaults, rapes, evil crew members, and other types of criminal behavior.